JoelMontano/vanillaJS/README.md

 NYT API:
 12/20/20 - Got to mess around with NYT top stories API.
 Practiced Fetch API, creating/editing HTML elements, fetching/displaying API data, appendChild.
 Whoever created this syntax sucks

+Paint App:
+12/21/20 - More JS practice with limited CSS work.
+Need to figure out erasing!!

+Chat APP:
+12/26/20 - Intro to Firebase and more API work :).
+Got to add accounts to it now :D